Hithaishk/MERN-Stack-Training/Week-3/Day-4/Day-7/Readme.md

 npm init -to install the node.js initialization

 node index.js -to get output in terminal

 npm i express -to install express

 http://localhost:5000/test -type in the broweser to hit the page

 mongoDB
-mongodb+srv://hithaish:Hithaish@123@cluster0.larynjs.mongodb.net/
-Hithaish@123
-hithaish